jimmyvo39/question-queue/README.md

 ```
 ### Neutral Vote logic

-I implemented a polymorphic table to track my votes for both questions and answers.
-The back end logic handles "neutralized" votes by deleting votes that already exist.
+To keep track of votes for both questions and answers, I have implemented a polymorphic table.
+The backend logic manages "neutralized" votes by deleting existing votes saving space on my limited database.

 ```ruby
 class Api::VotesController < ApplicationController